DB-SE/isp2014.mike.thiede/README.md

 License of that project can be found [here](http://www.apache.org/licenses/LICENSE-2.0).

-GUI and command line variability are created on my own.
+GUI, command line variability and preprocessor variability are created on my own.

+Projects are renamed to contain task number now.